Below you will find information about Reed's COVID-19 prevention strategies, COVID-19 testing, the Daily Health Check, and contact tracing.

 Results are usually back within 36 to 48 hours.
 Participants can view and print their results using the lab's portal.
 To do so, sign in with your Reed email address and password.
-If it is your first time accessing the portal, click "Forgot Password" and register using your Reed email address.
+If it is your first time accessing the portal, click "Forgot Password" and request a password reset using your Reed email address.

 COVID-19 Risk Assessment Group

 Reed implemented a digital Daily Health Check that asks a few short questions about COVID-19 symptoms and risk factors.
 Once the check is completed, the participant receives either a green "go" message and email or a red "stop" message and email.
 If the participant receives a "go" message, they are cleared to access Reed's buildings and grounds.
 If they receive a "stop" message, they will receive further information in a follow-up email.